A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Modelling methodology

 \right. \eeq

 A large eddy simulation (LES) of a fully developed channel flow with $Re_{\tau}=180$ was carried out to obtain the corresponding statistics of $v_{i}^{\prime}$ up to $y^{+}=100$.
 The LES was based on a dynamic Smagorinsky sub-grid scale (SGS) model \cite{germano1991dynamic} and a generalized fractional-step method\cite{kim1985application} for the overall time-advancement.
-A scatter plot of $u^{\prime}$ and $v^{\prime}$ together with the corresponding probability density function (pdf) (based on 162000 non-dimensional time units) is shown in FIG.~\ref{fig:uv_dash_y50} according to the quadrant analysis (a schematic graph of the quadrant analysis is shown in Guingo and Minier\cite{Guingo2008a}).
-We note that the probability density functions of $u^{\prime}$ and $v^{\prime}$ are skewed.
+A scatter plot of $u^{\prime}$ and $v^{\prime}$ together with the corresponding probability density function (pdf) (statistically integrated over a non-dimensional time unit) is shown in FIG.~\ref{fig:uv_dash_y50} according to the quadrant analysis\cite{Willmarth1972}.
+We find that the probability density functions of $u^{\prime}$ and $v^{\prime}$ are both skewed.

 In FIG.~\ref{fig:vprime0}, the quadrant mean $\left<v_{i}^{\prime}\right>$ and wall normal flow velocity rms $\left<v^{\prime 2}\right>^{1/2}$ as a function of $y^{+}$ show that the fluctuating components in the four quadrants are smaller in magnitude than the wall normal flow velocity rms $\left<v^{\prime 2}\right>^{1/2}$ across the $y^{+}$ range shown. $\left<v_{i}^{\prime}\right>$ in each of the four quadrants is of different magnitude, indicating that there is an asymmetry in the wall normal fluctuating components.
 Furthermore, the greatest magnitude of $\left<v_{i}^{\prime}\right>$ is found in $Q_{\mathrm{II}}$ across most of the $y^{+}$ range.
 FIG.~\ref{fig:momentumflux0} shows that there is a net upward momentum flux resulting from $Q_{\mathrm{II}}$ for the range of $y^{+}>20$.
 However, this situation is reversed in the range of $y^{+}<20$.
 The asymmetry of $\left<v_{i}^{\prime}\right>$ and $\left<v_{i}^{\prime}{}^{2}\right>$ in each of the four quadrants is a new feature for modelling velocity fluctuations encountered by heavy particles, which we believe is particularly useful for measuring particle transport and deposition in the near wall region.